python/cpython/Doc/library/pickle.rst

 any newer protocol).

-The resolution of such persistent IDs is not defined by the :mod:`pickle` module; it will delegate this resolution to the user defined methods on the pickler and unpickler, :meth:`~Pickler.persistent_id` and :meth:`~Unpickler.persistent_load` respectively.
+The resolution of such persistent IDs is not defined by the :mod:`pickle` module; it will delegate this resolution to the user-defined methods on the pickler and unpickler, :meth:`~Pickler.persistent_id` and :meth:`~Unpickler.persistent_load` respectively.

-To pickle objects that have an external persistent id, the pickler must have a custom :meth:`~Pickler.persistent_id` method that takes an object as an argument and returns either ``None`` or the persistent id for that object.
+To pickle objects that have an external persistent ID, the pickler must have a custom :meth:`~Pickler.persistent_id` method that takes an object as an argument and returns either ``None`` or the persistent ID for that object.
 When ``None`` is returned, the pickler simply pickles the object as normal.
 When a persistent ID string is returned, the pickler will pickle that object, along with a marker so that the unpickler will recognize it as a persistent ID.